Early Preview — Kiwisonic is free during early preview. The shape of the product is still being figured out, and feedback is what drives it forward.

 Dedicated Instrument Editors

-Seven editors built around how each instrument is played.
+Five editors built around how each instrument is played.
 Guitar with strum patterns and voicings.
-Bass with chord-aware generation.
-Strings with bowing and articulation.
+Drums with a step sequencer.
 Wind with tonguing and pitch bends.
-Drums with a step sequencer.
+Bowed strings with bow strokes and articulation.

 Who it's made for